-This vegetable paella recipe is one of the simplest I’ve encountered, and it is truly delicious.
-While you could make it in another type of pan, I must say the paella pan does wonders (as does a gas stove).
-If you are a vegetarian you can easily make this dish without the pork– and I’ll bet that mushrooms would make a great, meaty substitution.
+This easy vegetable paella recipe is one of the simplest I’ve encountered, and it is truly delicious.
+While you could make it in another type of pan, I must say the paella pan does wonders (as does a gas stove or any sort of open flame).

-What other Spanish rice dishes would you like the recipe for?
+What other Spanish paellas would you like the recipe for?